 The following pages contain drawings representing typical blast control systems and components.
-Determine the type of control system the abrasive blast system is equipped with (pneumatic or electric controls) then reference the appropriate drawing and parts list to determine the required parts.
-To insure the proper operation of the blast system, only use Schmidt® original factory replacement parts furnished by an authorized Schmidt distributor.
+The Mini Abrasive Blast system is equipped with pneumatic controls.
+Reference the appropriate drawing and parts list to determine the required parts.
+To insure the proper operation of the blast system only use Schmidt[®] original factory replacement parts furnished by an authorized Schmidt distributor.
 See Section 1.39 and Section 12.2.12.